Vassar Street Residence Hall, Building W46121 and 169 Vassar Street, Cambridge, MA

 Enhancement of life and learning

-MIT is in the design phase for a new undergraduate residence hall on Vassar Street that will open up the West Campus and provide students with a central residential location.
+MIT has started the construction of a new undergraduate residence hall on Vassar Street that will open up the West Campus and provide students with a central residential location.

 Themes and priorities

-As part of its mission to enhance the student experience, MIT is proceeding with a new undergraduate residence hall on the site of the West Garage parking facility (W45).
+As part of its mission to enhance the student experience, MIT is moving forward with the construction of a new undergraduate residence hall on the site of the West Garage parking facility (W45).
 As noted by Chancellor Cynthia Barnhart, this residence will “further unlock the potential of the Vassar corridor” and will place more students close to the heart of campus.

 The residence hall’s design (influenced by the Architectural Principles Document developed by a team of MIT students, faculty heads of house, and staff) includes rooms arranged in “clusters” of 35-38 students in a mix of singles and doubles with shared community spaces such as lounges and study rooms.
 Throughout the building, stairways have been located and designed to encourage communication and travel between the clusters.
 Residents will also enjoy larger shared community spaces such as study lounges, music rooms, a private courtyard, and other flexible spaces.
 A dining facility on the first floor, open to the community, will include a kitchen area where students will have the opportunity to cook for themselves.
 The project will add 450 new dormitory beds and has a target completion date of Fall 2020.